 Shellreader is the 2nd chapter of the Making New Land series.
-The project explores the moving boundaries between artificiality and nature, and the permeability between controlled environments and wilderness though the lens of eco-fiction.
+Based on expeditions in coastal ecosystems, the project Making New Land explores the moving boundaries between artificiality and nature, and the permeability between controlled environments and wilderness though the lens of eco-fiction.

 In this chapter, key texts of political ecology are encoded in artificial Seashells using a process of 3D encryption.